 - Selenium, often paired with vitamin E, enhances overall immunity and reduces oxidative stress, thereby improving resistance to infections such as pinkeye.

-Offering free-choice mineral supplements or fortified rations is a good way to make sure cattle get these nutrients.
-Doing this on a consistent basis really does make a difference in their overall health.
-This matters even more in regions where soils and forage just don’t have enough of them naturally.
+Offering free-choice mineral supplements or fortified rations is a good way to ensure cattle receive these nutrients.
+Doing this consistently really does make a difference in their overall health.
+This matters even more in regions where soils and forage don’t naturally contain enough of them.
 Salt-mineral blocks on their own often fall short of what the herd actually needs.
 Loose mineral mixes tend to do a much better job of covering all the bases.

 Hot weather, heavy fly pressure, and weaning all put extra strain on cattle.
 That is exactly when their nutrition needs to be on point.
 Keeping their feed balanced, minerals topped up, and water clean helps take the stress off.
 It also strengthens their immune system and lowers the chances of a pink eye outbreak.